 That assignment lasted for a year, training dogs, working in the Breeding program, and assisting with shipping dogs out to their new units of assignment.
 Then the Haiti earthquake happened, and that put the ‘kabosh’ on my assignment.
 Funding dried up pretty quick, with it all going to disaster relief operations.
 So in June 2010, I packed up my dogs and my 5th wheel, and headed home to Southern Oregon, ready to be a “weekend warrior” once again.

 As a dog trainer, I am known to work with a dog longer than most handlers will.
 If I see an inkling of drive in a dog, I will work with him to build that drive up enough, to start some good detection or tracking/trailing work.
-Over the years, I have seen far too many handlers who will ‘wash’ a good dog simply for not displaying that crazy over-the-top drive, that so many handles seem to crave.
+Over the years, I have seen far too many handlers ‘wash’ a good dog, early on in training, simply for not displaying that crazy over-the-top drive, that so many handlers seem to crave.
 I look at it this way; you work with what you’ve got.
 And if that means putting more WORK into one dog, then you do it!
 That has never failed me!

 I did the same thing in my early USAF career.
 I had a patrol dog, who just did not seem to have the ‘drive’ for bite work.
-But with hard work and perseverance, on my part, along with my trainer, we had this dog biting like a demon within six months.
+Through hard work and perseverance, on the part of myself and my trainer, we soon had this dog biting like a demon.
 That experience gave me a tremendous amount of pride in my fledgling dog training career.
 All this and more, has led me to apply for my Govt vendor contract, to sell dogs to the Department of Defense.